ccelikanil/ccelikanil/README.md

 <h1 align="center">Hi there.</h1>

-<p align="center">My name is Anıl Çelik, I'm a Computer Engineer/Scientist, currently a student on Information Security Engineering (MSc.) and working as a Cyber Security Engineer (Red Teamer) @ HAVELSAN (HVLRED)</p>
+<p align="center">My name is Anıl Çelik, I'm a Computer Engineer/Scientist, ~~currently a student~~ had enough with it and dropped the MSc on Information Security Engineering w/3.90 GPA after submitting my thesis and working as a Cyber Security Engineer (Red Teamer) @ HAVELSAN (HVLRED)</p>

 - 🔭 Interested in: Red Teaming, Purple Teaming, Security Research, Malware Research